gassbanterr/orbiscast/README.md

 - `/join`: Join a voice channel.
 - `/leave`: Leave the voice channel.

 _The available channels will be shown when tab-completing the channel name, but only up to 25 channels will be shown at a time.
 If you have more than 25 channels, you will have to type the channel name manually.
-The channel name is case-insensitive.
+The channel name is case-sensitive.
 This is a limitation of the Discord API._